Important Information About Flights and Lodging

 The Seventh International Conference on Mars Polar Science and Exploration is the latest in a continuing series of conferences intended to promote the exchange of knowledge and ideas regarding the polar regions of Mars.
 This group is international and interdisciplinary, and we welcome any interested scientist with relevant theoretical, experimental, or field experience.

 The conference is designed to highlight and define the current state of Mars polar research, pulling together expertise from many fields, including geology, atmospheric science, and climate science.
 Primarily, the aim is to focus on advances made since the sixth conference, and to give attendees the opportunity to share their research with like-minded colleagues.
 The focus will also be on terrestrial analogs that can enhance our interpretation of remote sensing data from Mars, and on concepts for future missions.
-Several optional field trips before, after, and during the conference will highlight the beauty of Patagonia and its relevance as a terrestrial analog to the polar and ice-populated regions of Mars.
+Several optional field trips during and after the conference will highlight the beauty of Tierra del Fuego and southern Patagonia and its relevance as a terrestrial analog to the polar and ice-populated regions of Mars.
 With the overarching goal of fully understanding the polar environments on Mars and contributing to the advance of planetary science, we will synthesize outstanding questions and developments in a publication dedicated to the results of this conference.